merkez/youtubeto/readme.md

 Once a commit tagged with semantic versioning, the workflow defined under `.github/workflows/releaseplaylists.yml` will start to run and release defined files in the file.

-When workflow successfully finished, all content of `playlist-list.csv` will be migrated automatically to `old-playlist-list.csv` file.
+When workflow successfully finished, all content of `playlist-list.csv` will be appended automatically to `old-playlist-list.csv` file and `playlist-list.csv`will be wiped.

 ## How it can be useful ?